timtbdev/Next.js-Mongol-Food-App/README.md

 This is an **Go-To** App for 🍲 **Mongolian Food**, 👨‍🍳 **Restaurants**, and 🧳 **Travel Tips**.

+## 🚧 Work in Progress

+This project is actively being developed!
+Here’s what I’m currently working on:

+- ✅ Completed: Core features like **listing, search, and authentication**
+- 🔄 In Progress: **Admin dashboard, ranking system, and SEO improvements**
+- 🔜 Coming Soon: **Newsletter integration and enhanced UI components**

 ## ✨ Features

 - 🍽️ **Interactive Listing** – Browse foods & restaurants with rich details